sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 * *Mocks are just stubs*.
 Mock objects indeed act as stubs.
 However, their main goal (or, what makes it different from "just" stubs) is to assert the interaction of the target object with its neighbours.

 * *Mocks should not be used only to the boundaries of the system*.
 Some developers might argue that only classes that are at the boundaries of the system should be mocked (e.g., classes that talk to external systems).
-Mocks might be even more helpful when used _within_ the system, as the it can also drive developers to better class design.
+Mocks might be even more helpful when used _within_ the system, as they can also drive developers to better class design.

 * *Gather state during the test and assert against it afterwards*.
 Making assertions only at the end of the test makes failing tests less easy to be understood.
 Favour immediate failures.